AlenToma/FastDeepCloner/Documentations/ProxyInstance.md

  public string Name { get; set; }

   // this is optional, FastDeepCloner will detect this method if it exist.
-  // the name is also optional the importend things is that it has those parameters blow private void PropertyChanged(object sender, PropertyChangedEventArgs e) {
+  // the name is also optional the importend things is that it has those parameters below private void PropertyChanged(object sender, PropertyChangedEventArgs e) {
     // your code here